hyperledger/web3j-docs/docs/advanced/meta_transaction.md

 EIP-712: Typed structured data JSON
 -----------------------------

-Before proceeding with the code, let's first look at the JSON structure of the data that will be used to sign the message:
+In order to be able to sign the message JSON structured data has to be created and it should look like:
 ```json
 {
   "types": {